shurcooL-deprecated/goon/README.md

 Implementations
 ---------------

 If you have an implementation, send a pull request adding it to this list.
-Please note the commit SHA1 or version tag that your parser supports in your readme.

-- Go (@shurcooL) - https://github.com/shurcooL/go-goon - unfinished WIP, sometimes it works
+- Go (@shurcooL) - https://github.com/shurcooL/go-goon - not completely finished, but mostly works

 Contributing
 ------------